msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.12.5 =
+* Minor fix: Makes sure Relevanssi options are not wiped when the free version is deleted while Premium is active.

 = 4.12.4 =
 * New feature: New action hooks `relevanssi_pre_the_content` and `relevanssi_post_the_content` fire before and after Relevanssi applies `the_content` filter to the post excerpts.
 Some Relevanssi default behaviour has been moved to these hooks so it can be modified.
 * Changed behaviour: The `relevanssi_do_not_index` gets the post object as a third parameter.